Purpose of Parking Regulations

 Vehicles must vacate the space before the time period expires

 Vehicles may not park in the same timed space

 Overnight parking is prohibited unless previously authorized by The Santa Monica College Police Department.
 Camping or residing in a motor vehicle on college property is prohibited.

 Parking for Motorcycles, Mopeds, Motorized Bicycles and Scooters

-All motorcycles, mopeds, motorized bicycles and scooters must park in areas designated for motorcycles.
+All motorcycles, mopeds, motorized bicycles and scooters are not exempt from parking permits, and must park in areas designated for motorcycles.